-- (a) by means of a telecommunication system or radiocommunication system, means to listen to, record, or copy, whether in whole or in part; - (b) by post, means to read or copy the contents, whether in whole or in part; - "interception interface" means the physical location within the service provider's telecommunications facilities where access to the intercepted communication or call-related information is provided; - "interception subject" or "target" means the person whose communications are to be or are being intercepted; - "key" means a numeric code or other means by which information is encrypted; - "Minister" means the Minister of Transport and Communications or any other Minister to whom the President may from time to time assign the administration of this Act; - "monitoring centre" means a central monitoring apparatus designated to be the monitoring facility through which all the intercepted communications and call-related information of a particular interception target are forwarded to an authorised person; - "national security of Zimbabwe" includes matters relating to the existence, independence and safety of the State; - "organised criminal group" means a structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious offences in order to obtain, directly or indirectly, a financial or other material benefit; - "party", in relation to a communication, means a person whose access to the communication is or might reasonably be known by all other parties; - "protected information" means information that is encrypted by means of a key; - "serious offence" means conduct constituting an offence punishable by a maximum deprivation of liberty of at least four years or a more serious penalty; - "service provider" means the provider of a postal service or telecommunication service; - "warrant" means a warrant issued in terms of section 6. - (2) Any word or expression to which a meaning has been assigned in the Postal and Telecommunications Act [Chapter 12:05] (No. 4 of 2000) shall have the same meaning when used in this Act.
+- (a) by means of a telecommunication system or radiocommunication system, means to listen to, record, or copy, whether in whole or in part; - (b) by post, means to read or copy the contents, whether in whole or in part;

+"interception interface" means the physical location within the service provider's telecommunications facilities where access to the intercepted communication or call-related information is provided;

+"interception subject" or "target" means the person whose communications are to be or are being intercepted;

+"key" means a numeric code or other means by which information is encrypted;

+"Minister" means the Minister of Transport and Communications or any other Minister to whom the President may from time to time assign the administration of this Act;

+"monitoring centre" [definition of "monitoring centre" deleted by section 37(1)(a) of Chapter 12:07]

+"national security of Zimbabwe" includes matters relating to the existence, independence and safety of the State;

+"organised criminal group" means a structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious offences in order to obtain, directly or indirectly, a financial or other material benefit;

+"party", in relation to a communication, means a person whose access to the communication is or might reasonably be known by all other parties;

+"protected information" means information that is encrypted by means of a key;

+"serious offence" means conduct constituting an offence punishable by a maximum deprivation of liberty of at least four years or a more serious penalty;

+"service provider" means the provider of a postal service or telecommunication service;

+"warrant" means a warrant issued in terms of section 6.

+(2) Any word or expression to which a meaning has been assigned in the Postal and Telecommunications Act [Chapter 12:05] (No. 4 of 2000) shall have the same meaning when used in this Act.